When you first hear the word “bioblitz,” you might be a little confused. What does this strange word mean?

 What to bring for a bioblitz?

-Even if there’s not a Bioblitz Canada event happening near you, you can still be involved in citizen science efforts to inventory species in your own area.
+Even if there’s not a bioblitz event happening near you, you can still be involved in community science efforts to inventory species in your own area.

 Join iNaturalist.ca and report your sightings.
 You don’t need to be a biologist – just send in your images and your sightings will be verified by an expert.